Josh Littlejohn

-Josh Littlejohn MBE is a social entrepreneur, philanthropist and homeless campaigner who founded charities the Social Bite and the World’s Big Sleep Out.
+Josh Littlejohn MBE is a Scottish social entrepreneur, Sunday Times best selling author and homeless campaigner who founded charities the Social Bite and the World’s Big Sleep Out.

 Early life and education

 Josh Littlejohn was born on 16 September 1986 in Edinburgh, United Kingdom.
-He has an honours degree in Politics and Economics from Edinburgh University.
+He has an honours degree in Politics and Economics from the University of Edinburgh.

 Career

-In August 2012 Littlejohn and Alice Thompson co-founded the Social Bite, a small chain of sandwich shops that donates its profits to social causes.
+In August 2012 Littlejohn and Alice Thompson co-founded the Social Bite, a chain of cafes that provides employment and free food to homeless and vulnerable people.

-Littlejohn built a Social Bite Village from reclaimed wasteland in Edinburgh to provide shelter and support for up to 20 homeless people.
+In 2018, Littlejohn built the Social Bite Village from reclaimed wasteland in Edinburgh to provide shelter and support for up to 20 homeless people at any one time.

 In December 2019, Littlejohn launched the World’s Big Sleep Out, which took place in 52 cities including London, New York, Delhi and Hong Kong.
 In 2016, he co-founded a social enterprise beer company called Brewgooder, where the profits go towards providing clean water.
 The brewery set out an aim of providing clean drinking water for one million people in five years.

-He has appeared on the One Show and BBC Breakfast.
+He has appeared on The One Show and BBC Breakfast.
 Newspaper interviews include The New York Times, The Guardian and The Times.

+In 2023 he published his first book Paying It Forward: How to Be a Social Entrepreneur.
+The book debuted at number seven on the Sunday Times Best Seller chart.